1,000+ Opportunities

 org Former Members of the Board of Directors Annual Reports & Financials Foundation & Patents Archives Fulbright-Cottrell Scholars Cottrell Regional Meeting Awards Cottrell Scholar Conference Cottrell Scholars Collaborative Cottrell Scholars Dashboard Molecular Basis of Cognition Negative Emissions Science Microbiome, Neurobiology and Disease Chemical Machinery of the Cell Mitigating Zoonotic Threats Signatures of Life in the Universe Neurobiology and Changing Ecosystems Automating Chemical Laboratories Early Science with the LSST Sustainable Minerals, Metals, and Materials Quantum Matter and Information

-Based on current listing details, eligibility includes: Early career faculty in chemistry, materials science, and related fields Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Early career faculty in chemistry, materials science, and related fields.
+Confirm the full requirements in the official notice before applying.

 Cottrell Scholar Award is sponsored by Research Corporation.
 A program that honors and helps develop exceptional teacher-scholars in the physical sciences (chemistry, physics, and astronomy) by supporting their research and educational leadership.
 The award provides funds that can be used for most direct costs, including equipment, supplies, and salary for trainees.
 Geographic focus: United States and Canada Focus areas: Chemistry, Physics, Astronomy